Cristian Campestrini

-Cristian Daniel Campestrini (born 16 June 1980 in Buenos Aires) is an Argentine professional footballer who played as a goalkeeper for Chilean side Deportes Limache.
+Cristian Daniel Campestrini (born 16 June 1980 in Buenos Aires) is an Argentine professional footballer who plays as a goalkeeper for Chilean side Universidad de Concepción.

 Club career

 Campestrini made his league debut on 10 June 2001 for Rosario Central in a 1–3 home defeat to Belgrano de Córdoba. it was his only league appearance for the club.

 In 2002, he began playing in the lower leagues of Argentine football, where he played for Argentino de Rosario, Ferrocarril Oeste, Tigre and Almirante Brown.

 In 2008, he returned to the top flight of Argentine football, signing for Arsenal de Sarandí.

 Puebla

 On 26 July 2015, Campestrini made his Liga MX debut with Puebla in a home match against Club América.
 In less than two 'short-seasons' he has been sent off four times.
 Although Campestrini has become one of the most loved player by the supporters.

 Deportes Limache

-In January 2023, he joined Deportes Limache in the Segunda División Profesional de Chile.
+In January 2023, he joined Deportes Limache in the Segunda División Profesional de Chile, winning the league title.